BitDAO (BIT) Price Hits $0.52

 BitDAO Profile

-BitDAO’s genesis date was August 16th, 2021.
+BitDAO’s launch date was August 16th, 2021.
 BitDAO’s total supply is 10,000,000,000 tokens and its circulating supply is 1,843,669,839 tokens.
-The official message board for BitDAO is medium.com/bitdao.
-The Reddit community for BitDAO is https://reddit.com/r/BitDAO.
+BitDAO’s official message board is medium.com/bitdao.
 BitDAO’s official Twitter account is @bitdao_official and its Facebook page is accessible here.
 The official website for BitDAO is www.bitdao.io.
+The Reddit community for BitDAO is https://reddit.com/r/BitDAO.

 Buying and Selling BitDAO

-It is usually not presently possible to purchase alternative cryptocurrencies such as BitDAO directly using US dollars.
-Investors seeking to acquire BitDAO should first purchase Ethereum or Bitcoin using an exchange that deals in US dollars such as Gemini, Coinbase or GDAX.
-Investors can then use their newly-acquired Ethereum or Bitcoin to purchase BitDAO using one of the aforementioned exchanges.
+It is usually not currently possible to buy alternative cryptocurrencies such as BitDAO directly using US dollars.
+Investors seeking to trade BitDAO should first buy Bitcoin or Ethereum using an exchange that deals in US dollars such as Coinbase, Gemini or Changelly.
+Investors can then use their newly-acquired Bitcoin or Ethereum to buy BitDAO using one of the exchanges listed above.

 Receive News & Updates for BitDAO Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for BitDAO and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.